kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * TASKS:  tasks number to be submitted to the HPC.
 If not specified, defaults to 1.

-* HYPERTHREADING: Enables Hyperthreading, this will double the max amount of threads. defaults to false. ( Not avaliable on slurm platforms )
+* HYPERTHREADING: Enables Hyper-threading, this will double the max amount of threads. defaults to false. ( Not available on slurm platforms )
 * QUEUE: queue to add the job to.
-If not specificied, uses PLATFORM default.
+If not specified, uses PLATFORM default.

 * RETRIALS: Number of retrials if job fails